christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The original redhead clan of Druids that ended up becoming Israelites were Celtic Scythians who migrated southward during the early Aryan invasion of 4000 BC.
 Scythian --> Saka --> Isaac.
 This migration coincides with the development of early Bronze Age civilization.
 They went to Anatolia first (Galatia), then Babylon, then Canaan ('Gaulinitis' = Golan Heights).
 In Canaan, the natives then came under the suzerainty of these Celts and their entire identity, language, and religion derives from this.
 The evidence for this is paternal DNA assays (Galatian Celts carried the Celtic R1b haplotype (10% of Ashkenazi jews), but also R1a, G2a, J2a, which are other paternal lineages that make up the bulk of jews paternal haplotypes), the fact that the Celtic languages are surprisingly Semitic with a verb-subject-object word order and a shocking amount of vocabulary overlap, and the name of Irish deities, Balor and his holiday Beltaine are cognate to Bal and Elatha the Irish Uranus is cognate to Hebrew El.
 King David (DWD) = King Druid.
 1 Samuel 16:12 claims that King David had red hair.
 As for the name 'jew', the descriptive name Judaism was never used by the Hebrews or Israelites; it appears only with Christianity.
 It comes from Yahud or Auda which comes from Iodh or Ioux.
 Iodh and Ioux are associated with the yew tree in Druidism and are sometimes linked to the concept of rebirth and regeneration.
 The ancient Celtic prefixes 'Rab' or 'Rhab' mean 'wise one' or 'seer', and a Druid equates to a Rabbi.

-As for the term 'Hebrew", it comes from the Celts who called themselves Iberi.
+As for the term 'Hebrew", it comes from the Celts as well who called themselves Iberi.
 The name of Abaris the Hyperborean, a Druid priest who was Pythagoras's teacher, who was the son of Seuthes (Seth), shows this.
 The term Abaris was inspired by the Semitic Iber.
 Iber was sometimes rendered as Aber or Heber and is pronounced as Hebrew in the Hebrew language.
 Hyperborea, which just like Atlantis, was another name for Ireland.
 The word Atlantis means ‘The Island of Atlas’.
 The titan Atlas was a key figure in Greek mythology and is depicted as being the  bearer of the heavens.
 According to early Greek mythology, Atlas lived on the island of Hyperborea.
 Over time Hyperborea became Hybernia or Hibernia, the Roman name for Ireland.
 Iber is an ethnonym that shows up in areas where the Celtic people settled (Ebro river, Iberia, Hibernia, etc.).
 Dionysius of Alexandria in Egypt (ca. 190-264 CE) also referred to the inhabitants of Britain as Iberi.

 'Ashkenazi', or 'Ashkuza', was the name given to the Scythians by the ancient Akkadians.
 The Assyrians called the Scythians "Asguzaya" and the ancient Persians called the Scythians 'Saka'.
 In Biblical Hebrew, the Ashkuz (Ashkenaz) are considered to be a direct offshoot from the Gimirri, known as the Cimmerians to the ancient Greeks.
 Cimmerians were a Middle Eastern offshoot of the Celtic Cimbri tribe.

 These Celtic males mixed with Neolithic Anatolian women before their descendants moved into Egypt (Apiru or Habiru) and Caanan and then mixed with indigenous people in those places.
 Celtic Jews (Iudii) then disappeared after the Bar Kokhba Revolt when Emperor Hadrian decimated their population.
-Modern Ashkenazi Jews are a hodgepodge of Neolithic (proto-Sicilian who originated in Anatolia), native Canaanites (who were literal human-neanderthal hybrids [^2]), proto-Arab Natufians (Natufians had ~20% higher Basal Eurasian -- Basal means with sub-Saharin African, North Africa was green/fertile so Africans could cross the Sahara), and Celtic Cimbri and Celtic Galatian from Anatolia.
+Modern Ashkenazi Jews are a hodgepodge of native Canaanites, Neolithic (proto-Sicilians who originated in Anatolia) [^2], proto-Arab Natufians (Natufians had ~20% higher Basal Eurasian -- Basal means with sub-Saharin African, North Africa was green/fertile so Africans could cross the Sahara), and Celtic Cimbri and Celtic Galatian from Anatolia.

 The rest of the jewish religion and identity came from later incarnations of this imperial cult: I(J)upiter was also called Jove or Iove to the Romans.
 The Latin pronunciation of Iove would have been Yoh-Way, i.e Yahweh/Yhwh, so Yahweh Saboath, the god of the Hebrew bible, is I(J)ove (Roman Zeus) Sabazios (Thracian Zeus).